dopay/cashbacks_task/README.md

 # Feature Expansions and Improvements

+## Use Transaction

+By wrapping the payment creation process in a transaction, we ensure data integrity.

+## Code organization and maintainability

+ By introducing the PaymentService, we've separated concerns and made the codebase more modular.

+ ## Data integrity

+ Adding validations to the Payment model helps ensure that our data remains consistent and valid.

 ## Dockerization of the Application

 We have expanded the project to include a complete Docker setup, making it easier to develop, test, and deploy the application consistently across different environments.
 This feature includes: